dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/preview-events.md

 - Attach handlers by calling the <xref:System.Windows.UIElement.AddHandler(System.Windows.RoutedEvent,System.Delegate,System.Boolean)?displayProperty=nameWithType> method and setting the parameter `handledEventsToo` to `true`.
 This approach requires attaching the event handler in code-behind, after obtaining an object reference to the element that it will attach to.

-- If the event marked as handled is a bubbling event, attach handlers for the preview equivalent (if available) of the event.
+- If the event marked as handled is a bubbling event, attach handlers for the equivalent preview event if available.
 For instance, if a control suppresses the <xref:System.Windows.UIElement.MouseLeftButtonDown> event, you can attach a handler for the <xref:System.Windows.UIElement.PreviewMouseLeftButtonDown> event instead.
 This approach only works for base element input events that implement both [tunneling](<xref:System.Windows.RoutingStrategy.Tunnel>) and [bubbling](<xref:System.Windows.RoutingStrategy.Bubble>) routing strategies and share event data.

 The following example implements a rudimentary custom control named `componentWrapper` that contains a <xref:System.Windows.Controls.TextBox>.
 The control is added to a <xref:System.Windows.Controls.StackPanel> named `outerStackPanel`.